Here’s the most comprehensive redetermination explanation and forms that I could find.

-Beginning in 2015, the majority of MAGI Income Medi-Cal renewals are now handled electronically via an ex parte [means you don’t have to appear in person] review process.
-Specifically if a beneficiary’s information can be electronically verified through the Federal Hub, then the beneficiary is automatically renewed for a year which does not require any paperwork to be completed by the beneficiary.
+The majority of MAGI Income Medi-Cal renewals are now handled electronically via an ex parte [means you don’t have to appear in person] review process.
+Specifically if a beneficiary’s information can be electronically verified through the Federal Hub, then the beneficiary is automatically renewed for a year which does not require any paperwork or verification to be completed by the beneficiary.

-As always, if the beneficiary has any change in circumstance, they must report that to the county within 10 days of the event.
+As always, if the beneficiary has any change in circumstance, they must report that to the county within 10 days of the event or Medi-Cal might make a Federal Case of it!

 For beneficiaries whose information cannot be electronically verified through the Federal Hub, the counties now send the beneficiary a pre-populated renewal form (MC216) only asking them to provide the information that could not be verified.
 Therefore this new process minimizes the paperwork necessary to complete the beneficiary’s annual renewal.